How We Help with Risky Behaviors

 This wild life has already landed her in legal trouble more than once, as she has been taken into police custody on two different occasions, and charged with a misdemeanor, but she continues to act out.

-Risky behaviors, such as underage drinking, illicit drug usage, or promiscuity are often tools teens use to escape what’s really bothering them.
+Risky behaviors, such as underage drinking, illicit drug usage, or promiscuity are often tools teens or young adult use to escape what’s really bothering them.
 Many of these behaviors carry potential legal repercussions, as well as other risks, such as addiction or disease.

 How We Can Help